asaikali/spring-ai-zero-to-hero/README.md

 ## Save the conference wifi

-Pleaes run the `download-deps.sh` script to download the dependencies for the workshop before the conference starts so you can follow along without getting stuck downloading stuff during the workshop with slow conference wifi.
+Please run the `download-deps.sh` script to download the dependencies for the workshop before the conference starts so you can follow along without getting stuck downloading stuff during the workshop with slow conference wifi.